Breathe Easy: Managing The BOAS Patient

 Duration: 8 hour(s)

-Cost: £799
+Cost: £849

 Would you like to enhance your skills in managing high risk patients with upper airway obstruction?

 Brachycephalic dogs and cats are increasingly popular pets and can be extremely challenging to manage in the hospital environment.
 They are high-risk patients and require special techniques to care for them.
 This is a multi-disciplinary lecture and practical course.
 There will be lectures from specialists in emergency and critical care, anaesthesia and surgery.
 We will discuss tips and tricks for managing these patients smoothly and enable you to be in the best possible position to reduce the risks for them and alleviate their owners’ and your own fears and stress.
+In addition, we will discuss post-operative recovery and how best to manage these patients when hospitalised.

-The course will also have a cadaver practical allowing delegates to review and practice surgical techniques such as wedge resection rhinoplasty, partial staphylectomy, folded flap palatoplasty and temporary tracheostomy tube placement.
-In addition we will discuss post-operative recovery and how best to manage these patients when hospitalised.
+The course will also have a cadaver practical allowing delegates to review and practice surgical techniques such as wedge resection rhinoplasty, alarvestibuloplasty, partial staphylectomy, folded flap palatoplasty and temporary tracheostomy tube placement.
+You will have the unique opportunity to practice nasal surgical techniques on “Frank” a custom-made silicone model with a close to real feel!

 Who is it for?